 In a couple of minutes the yeast will begin to be activated and you'll start to see bubbles appearing on the surface of the liquid.
 It looks pretty unappealing but it just means it's starting to ferment.
 It will be fine!

 Set the liquid aside for a few minutes.

 Use as deep a mixing bowl as you can for this part.
-Our friends in Italy mix on their work surface, but I find I make too much mess!
+Our friends in Italy who do this most days always mix on their work surface.
+I find I make too much mess!